uber/pam-ussh/README.md

 ```

 FAQ:

+* How do I report a security issue?
+* Please report security issues at the [hackerone bug bounty page](https://hackerone.com/uber) and the bugbounty folks will determine bounty eligibility.

 * does this work with non-certificate ssh-keys?
   A: no, not at the moment. there's no reason it can't though, we just didn't need it to do that so I never added the functionality.